dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 expressions to generate code.
 Harrison's thesis extends this work and includes correctness proofs for such compilers \cite{ModularCompilersProofs}.

-Another notable work in the area of modular compilers is by Day and Hutton
+Another notable work on modular compilers is by Day and Hutton
 \cite{ModularCompilersForEffects}.
 To structure the language's syntax in a modular way, the authors used an approach know as *"data types á la carte"*
 \cite{AlaCarte}, which is somewhat similar to extensible union types mentioned